Jimmy-YMJ/pvalidator/README.md

 ```
 Explaination:
 When a rule is applied to a field, this field's value will be passed as the first param, `success` and `failure` callbacks as the second and third params, anytime you want this field pass the rule validation just call the `success` and vice versa.
-The `failure` callback accepts a string param whose ":field" part will be replaced with the name(key) of the target field when error message is produced.
+The `failure` callback accepts a param of any type, and when a string param is passed the ":field" part this param will be replaced with the name(key) of the target field when error message is produced.

 Email server side validation rule example(not rigorous):
 ```javascript